“He who learns but does not think, is lost! He who thinks but does not learn is in great danger.” ~ Confucius

 No, you will not need to register again for the November examination.
 All learners who were registered for the May/June examination, will automatically be transferred to write the November examination.

 Please send a request for an investigation into your registration status to [email protected] with the following key information:

 - How and when did you submit your application

 - For online registrations via eservices, please include your tracking number

-You can then enter for the June 2021 examination once the registration process opens in October 2020.
+You can then enter for the June supplementary examination once the registration process opens.

-The final timetable for the November 2020 examination is still being finalised, however it is likely that the examinations will include a mix of morning and afternoon sessions, depending on the subject or paper being written.
+Yes.
+The examinations will include a mix of morning and afternoon sessions, depending on the subject or paper being written.